 An industrial undertaking will not be allowed to claim certain proportion of expenditure attributable to sales made to persons who are required to be registered but not registered under the Sales Tax Act, 1990 where the aggregate sales to such unregistered person is PKR 100 million or above per person.
 The expenditure to be disallowed under this provision will not exceed 10% of total deductions claimed by the industrial undertaking.
 Thus, expenditure attributable for sales to unregistered persons beyond the said threshold would still remain allowable.

-Certain businesses in Pakistan are required to install prescribed fiscal electronic device and software for integration with FBR system.
+Certain businesses in Pakistan are required to install prescribed fiscal electronic devices and software for integration with the FBR system.
 Non-compliance of the said requirement would render attributable expenditure inadmissible to the extent of 8% of the total deduction claimed.
 Prescribed penalty shall also be imposed on such person.